 Why It’s Worth Hiring a DUI Lawyer to Pursue a Wet Reckless Plea

 An experienced DUI attorney can identify flaws in the prosecution’s case, such as mishandled BAC tests or improper traffic stops.
 They’ll also signal to the prosecutor that you’re serious about your defense, which increases the odds of a reduced charge.
-When your driving record, freedom, and future are on the line, legal help isn’t just helpful—it’s critical.
+When your driving record, freedom, and future are on the line, legal help isn’t just helpful.
+It’s critical.

 FAQs About Wet Reckless in Ohio